rose-collectionservices/collection-services-manual/07-FORMATTING AND STYLE GUIDE/readme.md

 	- Retain the article in foreign-language titles
 		- She reads *Le Monde* every day.

-- Use italics for books, periodicals, magazines, plays, newspapers, films, ships, and lawsuits.
+- Use italics for books, periodicals, magazines, plays, newspapers, films, ships, zines, and lawsuits.

 - Titles of a series of works are capitalzied, roman, and not in quotes
 	- Frank Stella's Black paintings; Picasso's Bathers; the A.W.
 Mellon Lectures in the Fine Arts